 - Barbara traveled to San Diego to track down the scammer.

-- Two brothers were running the company, including C and KG.
+- Two brothers were running the company.
 Next, Barbara hired a private investigator to secretly film the brothers at their business.
-One brother appeared to be running some sort of shady DVD shop, while the older brother (KG) was spotted driving to the office in his Porsche.
+One brother appeared to be running some sort of shady DVD shop, while the older brother was spotted driving to the office in his Porsche.
 Neither appeared to be doing much work involving skin creams.

-- Not one to give up, Barbara calls KG’s cell phone number and tells him to meet her at his house.
+- Not one to give up, Barbara calls the brothers cell phone number and tells him to meet her at his house.
 That’s where the first preview ends.
-In the second preview, we see Barbara talk to KG at his place of business (the weird DVD shop).
+In the second preview, we see Barbara talk to one brother at his place of business (the weird DVD shop).

-- KG, sitting uncomfortably in an office chair, gets berated by Barbara as she says, “You’ve been using my name and my face to market the crap out of your face cream.
+- Sitting uncomfortably in an office chair, gets berated by Barbara as she says, “You’ve been using my name and my face to market the crap out of your face cream.
 Do you have my permission?”

-- KG awkwardly says that he doesn’t have permission, but that he doesn’t do that type of stuff.
+- He awkwardly says that he doesn’t have permission, but that he doesn’t do that type of stuff.
 He shifts the blame to an affiliate who’s not playing by the rules.

-- Barbara asks KG to contact the affiliate.
+- Barbara asks him to contact the affiliate.
 He refuses.
 Barbara claims he’s “lost control of his product”.
-KG asks the cameras to be turned off so he can talk to Barbara privately.
+He asks the cameras to be turned off so he can talk to Barbara privately.

 What Happened After the Cameras Turned Off?

-After the cameras turned off, Barbara had a chat with KG.
-Barbara revealed what KG said to her in an interview with Doctor Oz.
+After the cameras turned off, Barbara had a chat with with him.
+Barbara revealed what he said to her in an interview with Doctor Oz.

 “He told me the reason he got involved in the business in the first place out of jealousy.
 He was jealous of another guy who was making a lot of money and driving a fancy car.”

-Eventually, KG teamed up with his brother to launch the skincare business online.
+Eventually, he teamed up with his brother to launch the skincare business online.
 Together, they were making $300,000 per year.
-Barbara, however, claims that KG admitted that he “really wanted to quit”.
+Barbara, however, claims that he admitted that he “really wanted to quit”.
 He also shifted most of the blame to his brother.

-By the Time the Interview Was Done, KG Was Pitching Barbara an Idea for Shark Tank
+By the Time the Interview Was Done, He Was Pitching Barbara an Idea for Shark Tank

-One of the most entertaining parts of the Dr. Oz episode was when Barbara explained how by the time the interview with KG was over, KG was pitching her an idea for Shark Tank.
+One of the most entertaining parts of the Dr. Oz episode was when Barbara explained how by the time the interview was over, He was pitching her an idea for Shark Tank.

 “When he actually started pitching me the idea, I couldn’t believe me ears.”

-Barbara added that KG appeared to have “no remorse” over how the skin cream was marketed.
+Barbara added that he appeared to have “no remorse” over how the skin cream was marketed.